chainguard-dev/malcontent/README.md

 The `samples.tar.gz` object is tracked via Git LFS due to its size (~110MB).

+To interact with this file, ensure that Git LFS is installed locally (step 1): <https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage>

+Otherwise, only the pointer to the file will be visible: <https://docs.github.com/en/repositories/working-with-files/managing-large-files/collaboration-with-git-large-file-storage>

+> If collaborators on your repository don't have Git LFS installed, they won't have access to the original large file.
+If they attempt to clone your repository, they will only fetch the pointer files, and won't have access to any of the actual data.

 ## FAQ

 ### How does it work?